cf-platform-eng/tsmgr-samples/mysql-operator/README.md

     ```
     To offer the instance Helm chart:
     ```bash
-    ksm offer save ksm/ mysql-cluster-0.2.0.tgz
+    tsmgr offer save tsmgr/ mysql-cluster-0.2.0.tgz
     ```

-1) (Recommended) You can offer both the `mysql-operator` and `mysql-cluster` Helm charts with KSM.
+1) (Recommended) You can offer both the `mysql-operator` and `mysql-cluster` Helm charts with TSMGR.
 This is recommended because the Platform Operator does not need to manually install the `mysql-operator` Helm chart
 into each cluster where Developers may provision `mysql-cluster` instances.